Nanaimo Harbour

-Nanaimo Harbour, also known as the Port of Nanaimo, is a natural harbour on the east coast of Vancouver Island, British Columbia, Canada.
-The City of Nanaimo runs along the west side of the harbour.
+Nanaimo Harbour, also known as the Port of Nanaimo, is a natural harbour on the east coast of Vancouver Island in the Canadian province of British Columbia.
+The city of Nanaimo runs along the west side of the harbour.
 Three islands, Newcastle, Protection, and Gabriola, along with Duke Point, form the eastern edge.
 The Port of Nanaimo includes the Inner Harbour, Nanaimo River estuary, Departure Bay, the waters on the east side of Newcastle and Protection Islands, and Northumberland Channel.
 The port is under the management of the Nanaimo Port Authority.

 History

 Long before Europeans arrived, the indigenous Coast Salish lived in the area and used the harbour, its islands, bays, and inlets for hunting, fishing, gathering, and shelter.
 They built longhouses from the abundant supply of timber surrounding the harbour.

 The first European in the area was a Spanish Naval Officer in 1791 named Juan Carrasco.
 He named the bay Bocas de Winthuysen.
 Carrasco also named several other places in the area such as Gabriola Island, Galiano Island, Valdes Island, and Porlier Pass.
 Though the Spanish had claims in the region since the early 1500s, they did not exert any significant control over the area.
 The British had a competing claim from when Captain James Cook landed at Nootka Sound on the west coast of Vancouver Island in 1778.
 In 1792, Captain George Vancouver sailed into the Salish Sea as well and unexpectedly met up with another Spanish expedition, led by Jacinto Caamaño.
 With both Spain and Britain claiming the region, tensions were building.
 This led to the Nootka Crisis and eventual Nootka Convention.
 Spain relinquished all claims to Vancouver Island in 1795, paving the way for British colonisation and development.

 In 1849 the Colony of Vancouver Island was established and the Hudson's Bay Company (HBC) was given a ten-year lease over it.
 By this time, HBC was transitioning from the fur trade to resource development.
 In 1850 Coal Tyee, chief of the Snuneymuxw First Nations, travelled from his village on the Nanaimo Harbour to Fort Victoria with coal, prompting the governor James Douglas to visit the future site of Nanaimo.
 In 1853 the Hudson's Bay Company built a fort called the Nanaimo Bastion in the Nanaimo Harbour to protect the new coal mining interests in the region.
 Twenty-four settlers from England arrived in 1854 marking the first European settlement on the harbour.
 They named the new community Colvile Town, which by 1860 would be renamed Nanaimo.

 Besides coal, the area surrounding the harbour had an abundance of other natural resources, such as timber, fish, and sandstone.
 Soon multiple saw mills, canneries, and quarries sprung up.
 The deep, sheltered natural harbour made an excellent port to export the resources to market.